maestrodev/maestro-fog-plugin/README.md

 * **public_key_path**: path to public key to copy to the server as authorized key
 * **security_group**: the name of the security group to add this VM to

+# Google Compute Engine

+To get your authorization key, visit the [Google API Console](https://code.google.com/apis/console).
+Once there, go to "API Access".
+Click "Create another client ID" and select "service account".
+Download the private key to be used in Maestro and take note of the Service account email address.

+* **project**: Project id
+* **client_email**: Service account email address
+* **key_location**: Path in the agent filesystem where the pk12 private key is saved

 # Joyent